-If I were to draw up a list of contemporary 'issues', it would probably include austerity, precarious employment, non-binary sexuality, the pharmaceutical lobby, animal welfare, agricultural slave labour, cultural hybridity … Hot Milk has them all, but in such a beautiful, strange, hypnotic form it's impossible to feel you've received a lecture on current affairs.
+If I were to draw up a list of contemporary 'issues', it would probably include austerity, precarious employment, the pharmaceutical lobby, animal welfare, agricultural slave labour, cultural hybridity … Hot Milk has them all, but in such a beautiful, strange, hypnotic form it's impossible to feel you've received a lecture on current affairs.
 Instead, reading the novel is like being sung into a fitful, dream-ridden sleep by a mournful, clever, slightly mad and often very funny woman.

 Sofia, the novel's narrator, has abandoned a PhD in anthropology to work in a coffee shop and care for her mother Rose.
 Rose's inability to walk has baffled the medical professionals in England and lead to a last-ditch attempt to find a cure at the alternative clinic of Dr Gómez on the southern Spanish coast.
 It is there, under the baking sun and beside a jelly-fish infested sea, that the mother-daughter relationship unravels and Sofia has to learn to live her own life.

 This is Deborah Levy's sixth novel, and the second to be shortlisted for the Man Booker Prize (Swimming Home was shortlisted in 2012).
 She is also a playwright and short story writer, and while Swimming Home seemed to draw on the former skills to produce an edgy, tight drama about depression and repression set around a swimming pool in the south of France, Hot Milk displays all the resonance and depth of the best short stories.